holoviz/panel/doc/how_to/observers/ipywidget.md

 )
 ```

-The `names` argument may also be a `dict` mapping from trait names to parameter names:
+The `names` argument can also be a dictionary mapping trait names to parameter names:

 ```pyodide
 import panel as pn